Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Effects of distortion: distorted octahdera

 \section{Effects of distortion: distorted octahdera}

-CrI$_3$ goes through the structural transition from $C2/m$ to $R{\bar 3}$ structure at low temperature.\cite{McGuire2015CoM} In the rhomhedral structure, there are two types of X ligand position deviations from the ideal octahedra structure.
-As shown in Fig.\ref{fig:octa_distortions}(a), a single octahedron can be viewed as two shaded triangles.
-One distortion is the staggered rotations of the two triangles denoted by $\delta x$ blue arrows, with displacements of X sites perpendicular to the $\hat{c}$ direction.
-The other distortion is the compression of the distance between these two triangles along the $c$-axis denoted by $\delta x'$ orange arrows, with displacements along the $\hat{c}$ direction.
-Here the dimensionless parameters $\delta x$ and $\delta x'$ are in unit of the distance between the n.n.
+CrI$_3$ goes through a structural transition from $C2/m$ to $R{\bar 3}$ structure at low temperature.\cite{McGuire2015CoM} In the rhombohedral structure, there are two types of X ligand position deviations from the ideal octahedra structure.
+As shown in Fig.~\ref{fig:octa_distortions}(a), a single octahedron can be viewed as two shaded triangles.
+One distortion is the staggered rotations of the two triangles denoted by $\delta x$ blue arrows, with displacements of X sites perpendicular to the $\hat{c}=[1,1,1]/\sqrt{3}$ direction.
+The other distortion is the compression of the distance between these two triangles along the $\hat{c}$-axis denoted by $\delta x'$ orange arrows, with displacements along the $\hat{c}$ direction.
+Here the dimensionless parameters $\delta x$ and $\delta x'$ are in units of the distance between the n.n.
 M sites $d_{M}$.
-Analytic formulas of the new positions of X sites under staggered rotations and compression are found in Appendix \ref{apx:possitiondistortions}.
-In the $R\bar{3}$ spacegroup there are other type of distortion, namely the M$_1-$X$_{2,4,6}$ bond length can be different from the M$_1-$X$_{1,3,5}$ bond length.
+Analytic formulas of the new positions of X sites under staggered rotations and compression are found in Appendix~\ref{apx:possitiondistortions}.
+In the $R\bar{3}$ space group there are other types of distortions, namely the M$_1-$X$_{2,4,6}$ bond length can be different from the M$_1-$X$_{1,3,5}$ bond length.
 This type of distortion is generally exceedingly small compared to $\delta x$ and $\delta x'$ and we neglect it in the following analysis.
-Fig.\ref{fig:octa_distortions}(b) shows a top view of the the honeycomb unit cell with two such distorted octahedra forming the $Z$ bond, and the staggered rotation of the right octahedron is the mirror image of the left octahedron.
-To obtain the hopping parameters induced by the distortions one makes use of the Slater-Koster rotated bond formulas\cite{SlaterKosterPR1954}, with details of the procedure described in the Appendix, leading to distorted hopping matrices $\mathbf{T_{MX}}$.
+Fig.~\ref{fig:octa_distortions}(b) shows a top view of the the honeycomb unit cell with two such distorted octahedra forming the Z bond, and the staggered rotation of the right octahedron is the mirror image of the left octahedron.